top of page

 Language Assessment Strategies From the Perspective of a Parent of Bilingual Childen

-In my humble understanding, what makes an assessment good is that it should tell the truth about learning.
+Drawing by Mark Loring In my humble opinion, what makes an assessment effective is that it should accurately reflect learning.
 Not just the grades-and-scores kind of truth – but the deeper one that reveals what a learner can truly do with their knowledge.
-Recently, I had the privilege of working with Russian School Erudite and a Russian-Jewish Center “Shalom” , two cultural and educational centers in Montgomery County, Maryland, that serve preschool through high school students studying Russi
+Recently, I had the privilege of working with Russian School Erudite and a Russian-Jewish Center “Shalom” , two cultural and educational centers in Montgomery County, Maryland, that serve preschool through high school st

 Anastasia Semash